oikoweather/oiko-docs/docs/index.md

 Oikolab has post-processed hundreds of terabytes of weather data that you can access in seconds - whether you require 1 month or 80 years of weather data - so that you can focus on your analysis rather than spending hours or days downloading and processing raw data.

-You don't have to take our word for it - here are some list of what our users do instead of dealing with slow downloads or wrangling with GRIB files:

-* Predict crop yield for all of Northern India
-* Develop new building code for Poland
-* Predict retail sales
-* Analyze smart-meter electricity data in the US
-* ... and many, many others.

-*[ECMWF]: European Centre for Medium-Range Weather Forecasts *[NCEP]: National Centers for Environmental Prediction

-## Key Concepts

-To help understand our service, here are some key concepts to help you along.

-### Data Source & Datasets (or Models)
+### Data Source

 A common question that we get is - where do we get our data?
 We get them from the same place like everyone else - national weather agencies such as NCEP/NOAA, ECMWF, and Environment Canada.
-These data are often publicly available, but come in a format (GRIB1/2ag) that is very time consuming to download and use.
+These data are often publicly available, but come in a format (GRIB1/2) that is very time consuming to download and use.

 We're always adding datasets - if you have a question, please feel free to reach out!